chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

       $Path
   )

-  # If you want to use another machine to test the install and uninstall with please uncomment the next three lines and addthe correct details.
+  # If you want to use another machine to test the install and uninstall with please uncomment the next three lines and add the correct details.
   # $testMachineName = 'chocotest'             # this should be the name of the computer to use for install / uninstall
-  # $testMachineUsername = 'chocotest\vagrant' # the FULL name of the user to logon to $testMachineName with - note the format 'MACHINE\USER'
+  # $testMachineUsername = 'chocotest\vagrant' # the FULL name of the user to logon to $testMachineName with - note the format 'MACHINE\USER' even if this is a local user account
   # $testMachinePassword = 'password'          # the password to logon to $testMachineName with

   Describe "Testing Chocolatey Package $(Split-Path -Path $Path -Leaf)" {